Here, you will find out how to successfully answer the Delta Interview Questions.

 2. Why do you want to work for Delta?

-• State you enjoy working in travel and you enjoy working with people and you think a career with Delta will allow you to do both.
+- State that you enjoy working in travel and working with people, and you think a career with Delta will allow you to do both.

-• Say you admire the Delta Promise of putting customers first.
-State that you are impressed with the fact that Delta has more cancellation-free days than the three other U.S. airlines combined.
+- Say you admire Delta’s Promise of putting customers first and are impressed with its record of cancellation-free days, which exceeds those of the three other U.S. airlines combined.

 3. What is your greatest strength?